leepike/SmartCheck/README.md

 like with QuickCheck, but if you do, those are used.
 SmartCheck usually can do much better than even custom shrink instances.)
-Second, once a minimal counterexample is found, SmartCheck then attempts to generalize the failed value d by replacing d's substructures with new values to make d', and QuickChecking each new d'.
-If for each new d' generated, the property also fails, we claim the property fails for any substructure replaced here (of course, this is true modulo the coverage of the tests).
+Second, once a minimal counterexample is found, SmartCheck then attempts to generalize the failed value d by replacing `d`'s substructures with new values to make `d'`, and QuickChecking each new `d'`.
+If for each new `d'` generated, the property also fails, we claim the property fails for any substructure replaced here (of course, this is true modulo the coverage of the tests).